fib-app

 http://localhost/1.0/person/57fbbdb0a2400000/pets

-A pet named cat will be created and an association relationship with tom will be established.
+A pet named cat will be created and associated with tom.

 Reading extended objects is very similar to reading base objects, and also supports the keys option: